greidinger-reis/craftingtableii-fabric/README.md

 This is my first minecraft mod, so this is a learning experience for me.

-The usage of Kotlin here is purely from my own preference and disliking of Java's verboseness.
-It could be removed later if the additional dependency of kotlin is too much.

-The first version I'm targeting is 1.20.1

 ### Requirements

 - [x] The block's inventory render to screen